gluecifer/PMP-Excellence/README.md

 + Is used to authorize a project
 + Identifies key-stakeholder
 + Analyzes the market situation by means of different techniques (e.g. gap analysis, risk analysis)
-+ Uses key performance indicators (e.g. ROI, EVA, NPV)
 + Defines the scope of a project
 + Concludes the decision making

+### Benefits management plan
+The benefits management plan defines the benefits the added value, which a project will bring.
+It describes how and when the gains will be achieved.
+It lists the key performance indicators (e.g. ROI, EVA, NPV) to measure the benefits.
++ Target benefits
++ Strategic alignment
++ Schedule
++ Benefits owner
++ Assumptions
++ High-level risks

 ## Decision making
 Coming to a conclusion is a difficult process.
 The complexer the problem, the harder is the decision making.
 In order to guide the decision making process, several indicators have been developed.
 The main purpose is to make a decision regarding between two or more projects, i.e. is it worth pursuing project A over B or the other way around.